 - producing mucous to help the movement of sperm

 Sometimes abnormal bleeding, discharge or pain may be a sign of cervical cancer.
-If you have these symptoms, see your doctor as soon as possible.
+If you have these symptoms, see your healthcare provider as soon as possible.

-Types of cervical cancerThere are two main types of cervical cancer:
+There are 2 main types of cervical cancer: